 Yard waste usually makes a huge portion of your medley of organic material in the backyard and while it makes sense to throw leaves, plants and sticks and other greenery into your compost bin.
 Be wary of throwing weeds into the mix since they could potentially take root and start to grow throughout your organic waste, putting the quality of your mound in jeopardy.

-So whether you’re composting for your garden or have an organic collection program to help alleviate the amount of trash going to your community’s landfill, keeping the above items out of your compost will get you on the right track.
+So whether you’re composting for your garden or have an organics collection program to help alleviate the amount of trash going to your community’s Landfill, keeping the above items out of your compost will get you on the right track.

-And always remember ladies and gentlemen – “Check before you chuck”.
+And always remember – “Check before you chuck”.